sailfishos-chum/sailfishos-chum-gui/README.md

 - **Updates** page
   - Lists all installed packages, for which an update is available
 - **Categories** page
-  - List of all categories
+  - Lists all categories
     - Each category lists all packages assigned to it
 - **Applications** / **Packages** page
   - Package list of all applications or packages
 - **Installed packages** page
   - Package list of all installed packages or applications
-- All packages lists
+- All package lists
   - Searchable
   - Switchable between "applications only" and "all packages"
   - Display for each package